LDMX-Software/dev-build-context/docs/src/ubuntu-packages.md

 # Ubuntu Packages
 Here I try to list all of the installed ubuntu packages and give an explanation of why they are included.
-Lot's of these packages are installed into the [ROOT official docker container](https://github.com/root-project/root-docker/blob/master/ubuntu2404/packages) and so I have copied them here.
+Lot's of these packages are installed into the [ROOT official docker container](https://github.com/root-project/root-docker/blob/master/ubuntu2404/packages) and so I have copied them into this image.
 I have looked into their purpose by a combination of googling the package name and looking at [ROOT's reason for them](https://root.cern/install/dependencies/).

 In the Dockerfile, most packages are added when they are needed for the rest of